-Sumatran rhino extinct in Malaysia as lone survivor dies
+Sumatran rhino is extinct in Malaysia as lone survivor dies

 It came six months after the death of the country’s only male rhino in Sabah.
 Another female rhino also died in captivity in 2017 in the state.
 Efforts to breed them have been futile but Sabah authorities have harvested their cells for possible reproduction.

-“Despite us knowing that this would happen sooner rather than later, we are so very saddened by this news,” said Sabah Environment Minister Christina Liew.
+“Despite us knowing that this would happen sooner rather than later, we are so very saddened by this news,” said Sabah Deputy Chief Minister Christina Liew, who is also environment minister.

 Liew said that Iman had escaped death several times over the past few years due to sudden massive blood loss, but that wildlife officials managed to nurse her back to health and obtained her egg cells for a possible collaboration with Indonesia to reproduce the critically endangered species through artificial insemination.

-The Sumatra rhino is the smallest of the rhinoceros species and the only rhino with two horns.
-The species once roamed across Asia as far as India, but its numbers have shrunk drastically due to deforestation and poaching.
-The WWF conservation group estimates that there are only about 80 left, mostly living in the wild in Sumatra and Borneo.
+The Sumatran rhino, the smallest of five rhinoceros species, once roamed across Asia as far as India, but its numbers have shrunk drastically due to deforestation and poaching.
+The WWF conservation group estimates that there are only about 80 left, mostly living in the wild in Sumatra and Borneo in Indonesia.

+The International Union for the Conservation of Nature identifies the Sumatran as well as the Black and Javan rhinoceros as being critically endangered.
+Both African and Sumatran rhinoceros have two horns, while the others have a single horn.

+Only about 24,500 rhinos survive in the wild with another 1,250 in captivity worldwide, the IUCN says.
+Of these, more than two-thirds are white rhinos.